a16z-infra/reading-list/README.md

   - [*Xenocide*](https://en.wikipedia.org/wiki/Xenocide) (1991)
   - [*Children of the Mind*](https://en.wikipedia.org/wiki/Children_of_the_Mind) (1996)

 - [*Sprawl trilogy*](https://en.wikipedia.org/wiki/Sprawl_trilogy) by [William Gibson](https://en.wikipedia.org/wiki/William_Gibson): Gibson is the father of cyberpunk, and his books created much of the aesthetic and vocabulary around the first internet wave (including ideas around VR, AI, and the word "cyberspace").
-You can palpably feel Gibson's influence on later works like *The Matrix*, *Cyberpunk 2044*, and many many others.
-These books are also just great, gritty sci-fi stories.
+You can palpably feel Gibson's influence on later works like *The Matrix*, *Cyberpunk 2077*, and many many others.
+Reading one of these books is kind of like visiting a dystopian, high-tech, 1980s-style, Japanese-ish vision for the future.
+They are also just great, gritty sci-fi stories.
 Gibson has a talent for making you care about characters who are often rough, self-centered, and vaguely unethical.
 If at first you can't figure out what's going on... it's probably because Gibson was [on acid](https://highprofiles.info/interview/william-gibson/).
   - [*Neuromancer*](https://en.wikipedia.org/wiki/Neuromancer) (1984)
   - [*Count Zero*](https://en.wikipedia.org/wiki/Count_Zero) (1986)
   - [*Mona Lisa Overdrive*](https://en.wikipedia.org/wiki/Mona_Lisa_Overdrive) (1988)